 A: Rules adopted by the Securities and Exchange Commission allow us to provide access to our proxy materials over the Internet instead of mailing a full set of such materials to every shareholder.
 We have sent a Notice of Internet Availability of Hasbro's Proxy Materials (the "Notice") to our shareholders who have not requested to receive a full set of the printed proxy materials.
-Because of certain legal requirements, shareholders holding their shares through the Hasbro 401(k) Retirement Savings Plan were still mailed a full set of proxy materials over the Internet using the directions set forth in the Notice.
+Because of certain legal requirements, shareholders holding their shares through the Hasbro 401(k) Retirement Savings Plan were still mailed a full set of proxy materials this year.
+Our other shareholders may access our proxy materials over the Internet using the directions set forth in the Notice.
 In addition, by following the instructions in the Notice, a shareholder may request that a full set of printed proxy materials be sent to them.